jvermeir/ShoppingList/README.md

 done - enter the first day of the planning period using a date picker done - this changes the start date for the period to the date selected.
-- this loads or creates a menu starting on that day done - remove days using button
+- load or creates a menu starting on the day selected in the day selector done - remove days using button
 - add a recipe for a day
 done - allow multiple recipes per day
 - add a generate shopping list button
-- allow reordering by draging the recipe part
+- allow reordering by dragging the recipe part
 - delete by swiping away
-- make sure ui scales to the max available width done - replace autocomplete with https://react-md.dev/packages/autocomplete/demos#using-object-data-sets
+done - make sure ui scales to the max available width done - replace autocomplete with https://react-md.dev/packages/autocomplete/demos#using-object-data-sets
 - Molecules?
 Atoms?
 - refactor: https://reactjs.org/docs/components-and-props.html
 - add mobile style
+- recipe name field should fill available width
+- configure day selector so it works well on mobile

 recipe lines show as: